Supamang2122/Mountain-Madness-2020/Readme.md

 total_score = 1*(1-grams occurences) + 3*(2-grams occurences) + 10*(full string occurences)
 ```

 In that way, if only one word of the choice occurs, it only adds 1 point to the total score, if a 2-gram is found is found, adds 3 points, and if the full string is found, it adds 10 points.

-For example, it is relevant to take in consideration the word **Washington** by itself as **George Washington** can be described as M. Washington, or President Washington etc. But of course, if both words **George** and **Washington** are found side by side it should add up more points.
+#### Results of the MCQBot
+ The counter measures the number of entries (i,e the one with the highest score) and chooses the relevant answer.
+In the case of Kylie Jenner, the answer would be 3 since her social media contains multiple references to the seaside.
+ This would select the cuisine and then add in food from the restaurant and add it into the checkout using the same principles.

 ### 3. Generating and determining the final bill